shonfeder/dune.wiki-fork/dev-meeting-2026-05-27.md

 - Dependency update model (Sudha)
   - https://github.com/ocaml/dune/issues/13011
   - Sudha, enumerating proposals discussed in the issue
+  - Robin:
+    - Agreed that the automated updates between builds is not good
+    - You don't want your build getting fixed between two different invocations
+    - Also this is the model used elsewhere so it is easily understood
+  - Shon shared context on some things that put us in a slightly different position than other ecosystems

+---

 * Autolocking Dependency update model (Sudha)
   * Problem ([#13011](https://github.com/ocaml/dune/issues/13011)): When Auto-locking is enabled, Dune commands like dune build, dune runtest , etc. silently re-lock dependencies against upstream opam-repository.
 This could lead to consequences like compiler updates when one is just running tests.
 It makes local builds depend on the mutable opam-repo universe.
 This has been reported by some users like @samoht.